5 Signs Your Convenience Store Isn’t Convenient

 Your lines are long.

 While you may be reducing staff to cut back on costs, you could be leaving money on the table.
 Frequently when customers stop in at a convenience store, they’re in a hurry.
 If you’re not staffed appropriately, they may get impatient and take their business elsewhere.
 By getting your staffing levels right, you can increase sales volume and ensure repeat customers.
 Pay attention to traffic patterns, and staff your store accordingly so customers can get the quick in-and-out service they need.
 And while your staff’s there, make sure they’re prioritizing customer service.
-If there’s a line five people deep at the register, your staff should be ready to check them out, not stocking shelves in the back.
+If there’s a line five people deep at the register, your staff should be ready to check them out.
+Investing in programmable equipment and streamlined processes can help your employees and labor.

 You have less-than-stellar reviews.